ManneN1/BigDebuffs-Cata/README.md

 To download this addon, hit the **green "Code" button** and then select `Download ZIP`.

-Once the addon is finished downloading, extract the contents to your `Interface/AddOns` directory and **importantly** rename the folder from `BigDebuffs-WoTLK-master` to `BigDebuffs`.
+Once the addon is finished downloading, extract the contents to your `Interface/AddOns` directory and **importantly** rename the folder from `BigDebuffs-Cata-master` to `BigDebuffs`.

 ### Backport Notes
 The backport is based on BfA BigDebuffs.
-However, the backport does not contain any raid frame modifications (number of debuffs shown / crowd control effects) since the new raid frames do not exist in WotLK (they were implemented in Cataclysm).
+However, the backport does not contain any raid frame modifications (number of debuffs shown / crowd control effects).
 The backport is essentially a much improved version of LoseControl.

 The backport now supports the backported version of **[Masque][1]**!
 Note: When changing anchor from Manual -> Automatic you have to reload if you are using Masque (it will look buggy until you do).
 The Masque backport also works in Cata!